astro-informatics/s2fft/README.rst

 64bit floating point errors will begin to accumulate eventually.
 Moreover, these JAX transforms are not only automatically differentiable and deployable on accelerators (GPU & TPUs), but they are also sampling agnostic; all that is required are latitudinal samples on the sphere and appropriate quadrature weights.
-As such we support `McEwen-Wiaux <https://arxiv.org/abs/1110.6298>`_,
-and `HEALPix <https://healpix.jpl.nasa.gov>`_ in addition to various other discretisations of the sphere.
+As such we support `McEwen-Wiaux <https://arxiv.org/abs/1110.6298>`_, `HEALPix <https://healpix.jpl.nasa.gov>`_, and `Driscoll and Healy <https://www.sciencedirect.com/science/article/pii/S0196885884710086>`_ in addition to various other discretisations of the sphere.

     **NOTE:**
     By construction ``S2FFT`` is straightforward to install, provides support